SAS Institute. The Power to Know

 NEWFILE=YES|NO

-when exporting a SAS data set to an existing Excel file, specifies whether to delete the specified Excel file, and load the SAS data set to a sheet in a new Excel file.
+when exporting a SAS data set to an existing Excel file, specifies whether to delete the Excel file, and load the data to a sheet in a new Excel file.

 YES

-specifies that the EXPORT procedure deletes the specified Excel file, if it exists, and loads the SAS data set to a sheet in the new Excel file.
+specifies that the EXPORT procedure deletes the specified Excel file, if it exists.
+Loads the SAS data set to a sheet in a new Excel file.

 NO